GSMUTNSR/book_codes/README.md

 .
 Error found in GSM-2D with proton-neutron one-jumps put to full or partial storage.
 As it can occur only with Hamiltonian calculated on-the-fly, where proton-neutron one-jumps are also put to on-the-fly in practice, this bug was invisible.
 Added to that, it was inactive when all proton and neutron shells have the same parity, as in test files.

 .
-A bug was found in a+ a~ matrix elements : some values were missing in the output files.
-It has been corrected but is still being tested.
+A bug was found in a+ a~ matrix elements : some values were missing in the output files and a+[p].a~[p] was not appearing on screen.
+It has been corrected.

 _ A wrapper to call Coulomb wave functions from a FORTRAN code has been added.